truenas/documentation/content/SCALE/SCALETutorials/SystemSettings/Advanced/ManageGlobal2FASCALE.md

 ### Logging In Using the Web Interface
 The login screen adds another field for the randomized authenticator code.
 If this field is not immediately visible, try refreshing the browser.

-Enter the code from the mobile device (without the space) in the login window and use the root User name and password.
+Enter the code from the mobile device (without the space) in the login window and use the root username and password.

 {{< trueimage src="/images/SCALE/Login/2faSigninSplashScreen.png" alt="2FA Signin Splash Screen" id="2FA Splash Screen" >}}